Chipsterjulien/luapilot_lib/README.md

 You can either use the code you just compiled or download the [latest library here](https://github.com/Chipsterjulien/luapilot_lib/releases)

+You can find all the necessary [examples here](https://github.com/Chipsterjulien/luapilot_lib/tree/main/examples).

 For example, put luapilot.so into `libraries` directory.
 Below are some examples in a lua file as `main.lua`

 ```lua